gonzex/test_abidocs/doc/theory/theory_mbt.md

 ---
-title: Many-Body Theory in ABINIT
+htmltitle: Many-Body Theory in ABINIT
 authors: MG, MS
-mathjax: False
 ---

 The aim of this section is to introduce the Green's function formalism,